Visiting Professor, King's College London

 Wednesday, Feb 20, 2019 | 4:30 - 6:00 pm | RLP 1.302E

 Thinking about mid-terms?
 Starting a research assignment?
 Join the Clements Center for National Security for an open discussion on techniques to read, write, and study more efficiently.
-This workshop will be hosted by Dr. Alexandra Evans, a Postdoctoral Fellow at the University of Texas and former Ernest May Fellow in History & Policy with the Belfer Center for Science & International Affairs at the Harvard Kennedy School of Government.
+This workshop was hosted by Dr. Alexandra Evans, a Postdoctoral Fellow at the University of Texas and former Ernest May Fellow in History & Policy with the Belfer Center for Science & International Affairs at the Harvard Kennedy School of Government.
 This event is open to all UT students and refreshments will be provided.

 Columnist, Task & Purpose; Military history columnist, New York Times Book Review